hoglet67/SBC09/doc/memory map 2pal.md

         CSEXT   =  (ENMMU & (!QA21 &  QA20) & !IO)                           & E;

 I'm probably missing something obvious...

+DMB:

+nCSEXT is a unqualified external access chip select.
+It's asserted on all external bus cycles.
+If there were data bus buffers, this signal would work as a buffer enable.

+nCSEXTIO is asserted only for external bus cycles that result from an address in the range FC00-FDFF and FE40-FEFF.

+Your version of nCSEXT is more like a nCSEXTMEM signal, that's only valid for memory cycles.
+This would have been nice to add to the bus if we had the resources.

+BTW, my version does require the MMU to be enabled for external I/O accesses, which seems wrong.
+So maybe it should be:

+        CSEXT = ((ENMMU & !QA21 & QA20) # (IO & !INTIO)) & E;

+BTW, I did wonder if we should move the internal I/O space to the top of page FE.
+Then we would have two contiguous regions:
+- external I/O: FC00-FEBF
+- internal I/O: FEC0-FEFF

 # Logical Memory map - 16K MMU mode